Do you know what your Companies PI Score is?

 Public Interest Score is determined on a points system.
 Points are given for a simple set of structural and financial parameters:

 - Number of employees (or average over a financial year, if this number varies from year to year) – 1 point per employee

 - Third party liabilities – 1 point per R1 million (or portion of)

 - Turnover – 1 point per R1 million (or portion of)

 - Number of shareholders – 1 point per shareholder (irrespective of how many shares they hold individually).

-These points are added to calculate your company PIS score.
-The higher the PIS score, the higher the requirement for public accountability, i.e. regulation and oversight through financial statements review and audit, and, where applicable, social/ethics review.
+These points are added to calculate your company Public Interest score.
+The higher the PI score, the higher the requirement for public accountability, i.e. regulation and oversight through financial statements review and audit, and, where applicable, social/ethics review.

-Use our PI Score Calculator to determine what level of financial accountability reporting you need to submit: compilation, review or audit.
+Use our Public Interest Score Calculator to determine what level of financial accountability reporting you need to submit: compilation, review or audit.

 What does the Pi Score tell us?